 Diversion programs can reduce the number of families becoming homeless, the demand for shelter beds, and the size of program wait lists.
 The U.S. Interagency Council on Homelessness and the National Alliance to End Homelessness encourage communities to include shelter diversion as an important part of Coordinated Access efforts, particularly for families.
 Shelter Diversion can include: financial assistance to maintain current housing; conflict resolution and mediation to return to housing; or assistance to locate and secure new housing through financial assistance and advocacy.
 Click here for the approved definition of “shelter diversion” for Connecticut.

 CCEH hosts a variety of trainings on shelter diversion throughout the year.
-To read about one of our recent diversion trainings please click here.
-To check for future trainings in diversion, please click here.
-To request a diversion training to be held with your agency or in your region, please email Training and Communications Coordinator Sarah Chess at email@example.com.
+Visit our event calendar to sign-up for an upcoming training.
+To request a diversion training to be held with your agency or in your region, please email our training staff.

-These regional diversion specialists participated in the Train-the-Trainer for Shelter Diversion and are trained to assist in teaching diversion techniques in their regions of Connecticut.
-To contact the regional specialist for your region, please email Sarah Chess, Training and Communications Coordinator, at firstname.lastname@example.org.
+Regional diversion specialists participated in a Train-the-Trainer for Shelter Diversion and were trained to assist in teaching diversion techniques in their regions of Connecticut.
+To contact the regional specialist for your region, please email email@example.com.

 This resource focuses on the role of management, executive directors, boards, and funders in making shelter diversion part of their organization’s role in preventing and ending homelessness.